cdonohue/benefit/README.md

 import { jsx } from "benefit"
 ```

-### Use built in utility classes (or add your own)

-Now, you're free to use any available utility classes to style your components
+Now, you're free to use any available [utility classes](https://benefit.netlify.com/utilities) to style your components

 ```js
 /** @jsx jsx */